Using Air Purifiers to reduce the risk of virus infection in Healthcare Facilities & Dental Practices (COVID-19 Update)

 There are two key factors to consider when choosing a suitable air purifier for your treatment rooms, offices and public areas.

 Firstly, it is imperative that the air purifier contains the correct type of filter to be able to trap the smallest of airborne particles, especially those that may be harbouring viruses.

-Secondly, the purifier must be powerful enough to recirculate the air through those filters at least five times an hour to ensure airborne particles are being removed as quickly as possible.
+Secondly, the purifier must be powerful enough to recirculate the air through those filters up to ten times an hour to ensure airborne particles and Aerosols are being removed as quickly as possible.
 This factor is dictated by the air purifier's official CADR rating (more about this at the end).

 Key Factor 1 - Which Filter Grade?

 To understand what filter grade is required it is vital to know about the particle size and distribution of the virus itself, there are two main airborne exposure types.

 (A) Transmission through large respiratory droplets up to 10 microns in diameter.